Some of our JV3 Projects

-The intention of the JV3 method is to demonstrate that an alternative building solution meets relevant performance requirements of the BCA section J- even if one or more of its elements do not comply with the prescribed requirements of the deemed to satisfy provisions.
+The ultimate favourable outcome of the JV3 method is to demonstrate that an alternative building solution meets relevant performance requirements of the BCA section J even if one or more of its elements do not comply with the prescribed requirements of the deemed to satisfy provisions.
 The JV3 Method can allow for innovation and better use of a building’s fabric and services in order to make the building more energy efficient.

-A JV3 assessment is capable of achieving a building solution without essentially complying to all of the DtS requirements.
-While it may seem like the initial cost of conducting a JV3 assessment is financially burdensome, it in fact formulating a JV3 assessment allows a noticeably larger saving during the construction phase of the building.
+A JV3 assessment is capable of achieving a building solution without essentially complying to all of the DTS requirements.
+While it may seem like the initial cost of conducting a JV3 assessment is financially burdensome, in fact, formulating a JV3 assessment allows a noticeably larger saving during the construction phase of the building.
 It also delivers a more uniform and practical building solution particularly for glazing requirements of the BCA Section J which, based on our experience, is the primary area of concern for developers for compliance with the DTS requirements.

-Software run 1: In this step, the annual energy consumption of a reference building, which is a DtS compliant building based on the JV3 criteria, is being calculated.
+Software run 1: In this step, the annual energy consumption of a reference building, which is a DTS compliant building based on the JV3 criteria, is calculated.

-Software run 2: In this step, the annual energy consumption of the alternative design solution building is calculated by computer modeling which can be either by the building’s own criteria or the ones detailed under Specifications JV of the JV3 section.
+Software run 2: In this step, the annual energy consumption of the alternative design solution building is calculated by computer modelling which can be either by the building’s own criteria or the ones detailed under Specifications of the JV3 section.

 The annual energy consumption results of run 1 should be equal or less than both run 2 and 3 in order to demonstrate compliance of a building under JV3 provisions.
-This essentially means that the thermal performance of the building’s envelope could not be “traded-off” for more energy efficient building services however JV3 permits the trade-off to go the other way i.e. we can have better performing building envelopes and lower performing services compared to the DtS and our alternative solution still complies with the BCA Section J requirements.
-The rationale behind this approach is that: building services may change over the lifetime of a building, or a lack of maintenance may cause the performance of the services to diminish over time.
-However once the passive energy efficiency requirements for the building envelope elements are in place, they generally maintain their original performance level for the lifetime of a building.
+This essentially means that the thermal performance of the building’s envelope could not be “traded-off” for more energy efficient building services.
+However, JV3 permits the trade-off to go the other way, that is, we can have better performing building envelopes and lower performing services compared to the DTS and our alternative solution still complies with the BCA Section J requirements.
+The rationale behind this approach is that building services may change over the lifetime of a building, or a lack of maintenance may cause the performance of the services to diminish over time.
+But once the passive energy efficiency requirements for the building envelope elements are in place, they generally maintain their original performance level for the lifetime of a building.